justinboyd/abie.js/README.md

 More documentation at: [http://abiejs.com](http://abiejs.com)

-Made by Justin Boyd: justinboyd [at] gmail
+Made by Justin Boyd: justinboyd5 [at] gmail

 Here is an easy example of abie.js: